• Skip to main content

 One of my best kitchen investments has been my slow cooker.
 It’s perfect for those days when you’re going to be busy and you don’t want to spend too much time faffing about in the kitchen.

 My favourite dish to make in the slow cooker is roast beef and veg.
 There’s nothing better than popping this into your slow cooker first thing in the morning before spending a day hiking in the hills and returning to a house filled with the aroma of roast beef.
-All you need to do is whip up some mashed potatoes and thicken the gravy!
-Easy peasy!
-No basting, no watching the timer, no faff; just great food with minimal effort.
-You could, to save even more time, pop some potatoes in along with the veg for a simple one pot family meal.

 Slow Cooker Beef Brisket with Red Wine & Thyme

-I’ve been putting a generous splash (or two, or three) of Worcestershire sauce in my slow cooker roast beef recipe for years so when Lea & Perrins contacted me offering me a sample of their product to play with and develop a recipe I jumped at the chance.
+I’ve been putting a generous splash (or two, or three) of Worcestershire sauce in my slow cooker roast beef recipe for years, so when Lea & Perrins contacted me offering me a sample of their product to play with and develop a recipe, I jumped at the chance.
 It was conveniently timed too as I’d just run out!

 After a few tries with different cuts of beef and types of red wine, I’ve refined my recipe.
 The resulting meat is tender and flavoursome and the gravy dark, rich and intensely beef flavoured without the addition of stock cubes or gravy granules, this, due in part to the good quality Shetland beef and of course, the Worcestershire sauce.